Home

 Loess Roots

 One of my students turned me onto Rod Angeroth at Loess Roots, passing along some extra goldenseal and black cohosh to me.
 The roots looked and smelled and felt and worked beautiful, and I subsequently got some other things from Rod, including some absolutely gorgeous american ginseng root.
 Everything about Loess Roots rocks, and it's I think the only place I know to get virginia snakeroot.
-Purchasing roots from Rod, who's in Nebraska, will get a lot of what are considered eastern woodlands plants to people who live out west than getting them from several states farther eastwards.
+Purchasing roots from Rod, who's in Nebraska, will get a lot of what are considered eastern woodlands plants to people who live out west faster than getting them from several states farther eastwards.
 Highly recommended.

 Northwest United States…